Joop den Uyl: Political career

 Between 1973 and 1977, the country's economic situation turned ugly.
 The government's budget deficit increased tenfold, inflation approached 10 percent, the unemployment rate doubled, and the current account went from positive to negative – the latter a critical problem in a country that rises or falls on foreign trade.
-Despite economic difficulties, however, real incomes grew from 1973-1977.
-According to a 1978 budget memorandum, the real disposable income of the "modal worker" (a statistical concept, as noted by one study, ‘similar to the OECD's "average production worker" but at a somewhat lower level of earnings’) went up by 10.3%, for minimum wage earners by 17.8%, and retired people by 27.3%.
+Despite economic difficulties, however, the government pursued a redistributive agenda while real incomes grew from 1973 to 1977.
+According to a 1978 budget memorandum, the real disposable income of the "modal worker" (a statistical concept, as noted by one study, 'similar to the OECD's "average production worker" but at a somewhat lower level of earnings') went up by 10.3%, for minimum wage earners by 17.8%, and retired people by 27.3%.
+The military budget was also reduced and international aid was increased, while expansionary fiscal policies were implemented.
 The government also enacted a wide range of progressive social reforms, such as significant increases in welfare payments, the indexation of benefits and the minimum wage to contractual private sector wage developments and a system of rent rebates (1975).

 Kindergartens and primary schools with high percentages of children from lower income families were provided with extra facilities (including more money and teachers) and cooperation was stimulated between schools and social and cultural institutions.
 In addition, 3 local compensatory education and family involvement projects that had been initiated in the early Seventies in Utrecht, Rotterdam and Amsterdam were subsidized by the Ministry of Education under the terms of a new educational development policy.

 In August 1975, nursery school fees were abolished.
 The Primary Education Act of October 1974 gave more freedom to school heads regarding the programming of the curriculum, and an Act of June 1974 made supplementary benefits available to unemployed persons who accepted lower paid- work, with those over 45 receiving supplements "amounting to 100% of their former wage during the first six months; 95% in the next six months, and 85% during the second, third and fourth year; those under 45 receive supplements amounting to 90% during six months, 85% during the next two years."
 In addition, a law of June 1976 enabled employees aged sixty, two years after the first date of receipt of benefits (WWV scheme), to continue receiving them until the age of sixty-five.
 The purpose of this legislation was to improve the financial circumstances of older employees who are unemployed for a long time.
 In August 1976, job protection was introduced during pregnancy and for 12 weeks following childbirth.
 The number of years of full compulsory education were increased, and an Act on equal pay in the private sector was introduced.
-In addition, investments were carried out in social services, such as home care services for families.
+Investments were also carried out in social services, such as home care services for families.